The New Adventures of Batman: Missing villains

-The Riddler and the Scarecrow were off-limits to the show, as Hanna-Barbera already had the rights to the characters for Challenge of the Super Friends (though the Riddler does appear in the opening credits of the show in a pink-colored costume, and was mentioned being arrested at the beginning of the episode "The Deep Freeze").
-This is also the reason why the Joker could not appear in Challenge of the Super Friends, though he was planned as a Legion of Doom member.
+The Riddler and The Scarecrow were off-limits to the show, as Hanna-Barbera already had the rights to the characters for Challenge of the Superfriends (though The Riddler does appear in the opening credits of the show in a pink-colored costume, and was mentioned being arrested at the beginning of the episode "The Deep Freeze").
+Conversely, The Joker was off-limits to Challenge of the Superfriends and did not appear on the competing show, though he was planned to be a Legion of Doom member.

 Episodes

 Home media

 The New Adventures of Batman was released on DVD on June 26, 2007, by Warner Home Video (via DC Entertainment and Warner Bros.
-Family Entertainment); all 16 episodes are collected, and are presented in its original, uncut broadcast presentation and original airdate order.
-A retrospective detailing the creation of the series titled "Dark Vs. Light: Filmation and The Batman" featuring Filmation historian Michael Swanigan and Filmation founder Lou Scheimer is included as well.
+Family Entertainment); all 16 episodes are collected, and are presented in their original, uncut broadcast presentations and in original airdate order.
+A retrospective detailing the creation of the series titled Dark Vs. Light: Filmation and The Batman featuring Filmation historian Michael Swanigan and Filmation founder Lou Scheimer is also included.

-One episode (the first one, titled "The Pest") was released, along with an episode of Tarzan, Lord of the Jungle, in the Saturday Morning Cartoons: The 1970s Vol. 1 DVD, also released by Warner Home Video.
+The first episode, "The Pest", was released along with an episode of Tarzan, Lord of the Jungle in the Saturday Morning Cartoons: The 1970s Vol. 1 DVD, also released by Warner Home Video.

+Warner Bros.
+Home Entertainment released the series on Blu-ray on June 25, 2024.